redhat-openstack/website/source/uncategorized/rdo-test-day-october-2013.html.md

 Results from the testing will continue to update the [TestedSetups](TestedSetups) page.
 Join the #rdo channel on the freenode.net IRC network for the live event.

+You can also make quick notes at <https://etherpad.openstack.org/p/rdo-test-day-30OCT2013> which we will collate and make more permanent after the event.

 ## Who's Available

 The following cast of characters will be available testing, workarounds, bug fixes, and general discussion.
 You can participate in the conversation on the #rdo IRC channel on the Freenode IRC network.